klauseduard/under-over-models/chapters/03-organizational-models.md

 The context map visualization above illustrates several key DDD concepts relevant to organizational design:

 1. **Bounded Contexts**: Defined areas of responsibility with their own consistent model and ubiquitous language

-   - Core Domain (highest business value, competitive advantage)
-   - Supporting Subdomains (organization-specific but not core differentiator)
-   - Generic Subdomains (commoditized functionality)
+   - **Core Domain**: Represents the organization's competitive advantage and strategic differentiator.
+This is where the organization should invest its most skilled resources and focus innovation efforts.
+Core domains justify custom development and specialized teams.
+From an organizational perspective, these areas require deep business knowledge and typically benefit from close business-technical collaboration.

+   - **Supporting Subdomains**: Important to the business operation but not a differentiator in the market.
+These domains are organization-specific but don't provide competitive advantage.
+They require custom development but warrant less investment than core domains.
+Teams working on supporting subdomains often need domain knowledge but may operate with more standardized approaches.

+   - **Generic Subdomains**: Represent commonly solved problems that provide no competitive advantage, such as user authentication or payment processing.
+These are candidates for off-the-shelf solutions, outsourcing, or standardized implementation approaches.
+Teams responsible for generic subdomains often focus on integration rather than custom development.

+   This domain classification directly influences organizational design by helping determine:
+   - Where to allocate the most skilled technical and domain experts
+   - Which domains justify cross-functional, dedicated teams
+   - Where to standardize versus where to innovate
+   - How to align organizational structures with business value creation

 2. **Context Relationships**: Define how teams interact across boundaries
-   - Partnership: Collaborative relationship with shared success criteria
+   - **Partnership**: Collaborative relationship with shared success criteria; teams succeed or fail together
-   - Customer/Supplier: Directional relationship with upstream/downstream dependencies
+   - **Customer/Supplier**: Directional relationship with upstream/downstream dependencies; the upstream team considers the downstream team's needs in planning
+   - **Conformist**: A downstream team simply conforms to the upstream team's model, with little or no influence over it
-   - Anticorruption Layer (ACL): Protection mechanism to isolate from external model changes
+   - **Anticorruption Layer (ACL)**: Protection mechanism to isolate a team's model from external changes or legacy systems
+   - **Open Host Service**: A well-defined protocol or interface that provides access to a subsystem
+   - **Published Language**: A well-documented shared format used for integration (e.g., XML schemas, API specs)
+   - **Shared Kernel**: A subset of the domain model explicitly shared between teams; changes require coordination
+   - **Separate Ways**: A deliberate decision to avoid integration and allow contexts to diverge when integration costs exceed benefits

 3. **Team Alignment**: Each Bounded Context is assigned to a specific team, creating clear ownership